 I have owned my business for almost 30 years and twice we have rebranded.
 The first was when we partitioned some of the business from Advanced Telecom Services to ATS Mobile.
 Telecom had become somewhat of an outdated term and Mobile just made a lot more sense.
 Then, as the business grew, and expanded to other products and services, we didn’t want to be locked into any terms, so we completely rebranded to Purplegator.

 The most difficult part of rebranding was positioning ourselves as a company that has spanned four decades, even though we have only been known by the new name for a short time.
 One of the unanticipated bonuses of the rebranding process was that the salespersons told me that more people answered their calls (mostly out of curiosity) when we rebranded to the present name Purplegator.
-There’s a lot of extra work involved in rebranding.
+There’s a lot of extra work involved in the rebranding.
 If you are a small company, you might not want to try to do it all at once as it may overwhelm you.
-Phase it in over time.
+Phase it in overtime.

 Thinking About Rebranding Your Business?

-Rebranding your business requires a great deal of time, hard work and faith in your vision, but these seven success stories prove it could be what your business needs to rise to the top against the competition.
-If you think a rebrand could be the solution you business needs to increase sales and appeal to your target audience, reach out to the Creative Click Media team!
+Rebranding your business requires a great deal of time, hard work, and faith in your vision, but these seven success stories prove it could be what your business needs to rise to the top against the competition.
+If you think a rebrand could be the solution your business needs to increase sales and appeal to your target audience, reach out to the Creative Click Media team!
 We’ll work alongside you every step of the way to set you on the path to digital success.